We will discuss two docking methods:

 - Warp ahead to reduce the distance

-- On the Approach Info tab of the Maneuver Mode panel, you can see information about the next two intersects.
+- On the map view hover above the icons to see information about the next intersects.

 - When the distance value of Intersect 2 is greater than Intersect 1, the closest encounter will happen between them.
 It means Intersect 2 will happen after the two vessels already passed each other.